 Limiting protein (based on your stage of CKD) and sodium to 2,300mg/day will help lower protein in your urine.
 (1)

-There are not separate nutrition recommendations for glomerulonephritis.
-A renal diet will be based on your GFR and stage of kidney disease.
+There are no special nutrition recommendations for glomerulonephritis.
+A renal diet for glomerulonephritis should be based on your GFR and stage of kidney disease.

 There is no one renal diet that is good for kidney stones.
-Healthy eating for kidney stones is based on the type of stone you make and your urine risk factors.
+Healthy eating for kidney stones is based on the type of stone you make and your 24-hour urine results.
+In my course, Kidney Stone Nutrition School, I teach you how to interpret your 24 hour urine results and tailor your diet for maximum stone prevention.

 Calcium oxalate kidney stones are most common, and make up about 80% of kidney stones.
 The most common urine risk factor for kidney stones is hypercalciuria (or, high urine calcium).
-A dietary pattern that limits sodium to 2,300mg, protein to 0.8-1.0g/kg body weight and added sugar can help lower urine calcium.
-Contrary to popular belief, people who have calcium kidney stones actually need to make sure they eat enough calcium.
+A dietary pattern that limits sodium to 2,300mg, non-dairy animal protein and added sugar can help lower urine calcium.
 (6)

 No matter the type of kidney stone, drinking at least 3 liters of fluid each day is very important.